Scheduled MonumentsEnglandMedieval fortified house at Compton Castle

 What is Medieval fortified house at Compton Castle?

-Compton Castle is a late medieval fortified house located near Paignton in Devon, dating primarily to the fifteenth and sixteenth centuries.
+Compton Castle is a fortified manor house located near Paignton in Devon, England, dating primarily from the late medieval period with construction occurring across the fourteenth and fifteenth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020569.

 Who is responsible for protecting Medieval fortified house at Compton Castle?